admindojo/admindojo-website/docs/intro_gettingstarted.md

 - Due to the usage of VirtualBox, you can't run Docker or Hyper-V in parallel with VirtualBox.
 See [Vagrants documentation](https://www.vagrantup.com/docs/installation/)

 ### Install Requirements
+admindojo utilizes the third-party tools Virtualbox and Vagrant:

 1. [install VirtualBox](https://www.virtualbox.org/)
 2. [install Vagrant](https://www.vagrantup.com/downloads.html)